Ecommerce SEO: The Basics

 There are a bunch of tools available that do all the hard work for you!

-My favourite of the tools available is Ahrefs.
+My favorite of the tools available is Ahrefs.

 Go to the Site Audit feature and create a new project.